Charlotte Sevier

-Charlotte Sevier (1847 – 20 October 1930), also known as Mrs. Sevier, was a direct disciple of Swami Vivekananda and was British in origin.
-She, together with her husband James Henry Sevier established the Advaita Ashrama in Mayavati, a branch of the Ramakrishna Order, in the Himalayas.
+Charlotte Sevier (1847 – 20 October 1930), also known as Mrs Sevier, was a direct disciple of Swami Vivekananda and was British in origin.
+She, together with her husband James Henry Sevier established the Advaita Ashrama, a branch of the Ramakrishna Order, in Mayavati in the Himalayas.

 Meeting Swami Vivekananda

 James Henry Sevier was a non-commissioned officer in the British army.
 Both he and his wife Charlotte Elizabeth Sevier had been seekers of spiritual knowledge.
 In the course of his second visit to London, Swami Vivekananda delivered several lectures and also participated in private parlors.
 The Sevier couple had attended the lectures and was attracted by the philosophy, esp. his dissertations on Advaita Vedanta, the non-dual aspects of Vedanta of Sankaracharya.
 The very first time they met the Swami in private, the latter addressed Mrs. Sevier as "mother" and appealed to her to come to India, where he promised that he would give them the best of his realisations.
 The husband and wife both decided to become disciples of Swami Vivekananda and follow him to India.

 In 1896, the Seviers accompanied Swami Vivekananda to his travels in the continent of Europe, through Switzerland, Italy and Germany, esp. in the Alps.
 Seviers had arranged for the trip in order to enable the Swami to take some rest.
 In the Alps, Swami Vivekananda had expressed his desire to have a monastery in the Himalayas, an ideal which became a mission with the Seviers.

 The Seviers accompanied the Swami when the latter returned to India, after selling all their properties in England.
 They stayed in Almora in the Himalayas.

 Swami Vivekananda visited Mayavati on hearing the news of the demise of Captain Sevier from 3 to 18 January 1901.